-Animal by-products, other than catering waste and some former food material, must be treated to specific ABPR Regulations These regulations state that category 1 animal by-products (which are considered the highest risk materials) such as Specified Risk Material and catering waste from international transport are not permitted to be treated in composting plants under any circumstances.
+Animal by-products, other than catering waste and some former food material, must be treated to specific ABP Regulations.
+These regulations state that category 1 animal by-products (which are considered the highest risk materials) such as Specified Risk Material and catering waste from international transport are not permitted to be treated in composting plants under any circumstances.

 Category 2 animal by-products cannot be used as a feedstock in composting plants, except when they have been pre-treated by rendering under a predefined pressure/temperature regime.
 There are some limited exceptions to this, for example horse and farmyard manure.